 Cancer survival rates

-Here we look at the one-year and five-year net survival estimates for adults (aged 15–99 years) diagnosed with one of the 21 most common cancers in England during 2007–2011, and followed up to 2012.
-These cancers comprise over 90% of all newly diagnosed cancers.
+There is currently a huge variation in survival between cancer types, resulting from a range of patient-level, treatment and biological factors.
+Here we look at the five-year net survival estimates for adults (aged 15-99 years) in England diagnosed with one of the 25 most common cancers between 2011 and 2015, and followed up to 2016.

 Net survival is an estimate of the probability of survival from the cancer alone.
 It can be interpreted as the survival of cancer patients after taking into account the background mortality that the patients would have experienced if they had not had the cancer.
 Background mortality is derived from life tables of all-cause mortality rates in the general population.
 Net survival varies with age, and the age profile of cancer patients can vary with time and between geographical areas, so the estimates are age-standardised to facilitate comparison.
 Estimates are shown with their 95 per cent confidence intervals.
 For convenience, net survival is expressed as a percentage in the range 0–100 per cent.

 For more detailed information on this data source please see the Office for National Statistics website.